worldline/ProSA/prosa_book/src/ch01-02-config.md

 ## Environment variables

-If you want to see things up globally, you can also use environment variables.
+ProSA can also be configured using environment variables, assuming you only have one ProSA instance running on your system.
-For example, you can set the ProSA name filling the variable `PROSA_NAME="prosa-name"`.
+For example, you can set the ProSA name by filling the variable `PROSA_NAME="prosa-name"`.